metacpan/metacpan-cpan-extracted/distros/D/Data-PathSimple/README.md

 [Alfie John](https://www.alfie.wtf)

+Diab Jerius

 # WARRANTY

 IT COMES WITHOUT WARRANTY OF ANY KIND.

 # COPYRIGHT AND LICENSE

-Perpetual Copyright (C) to Alfie John
+Copyright (C) 2021 to Alfie John

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software